HeX0Rci5T/x86_disass/README.md

 # x86_disass
-A Disassembler for x86_64 architecture, supporting instruction rewriting, wrote with C&amp;C++

-Originally written in C, later on, a C++ API has been introduced. (see at [cpp_uapi.hpp](https://github.com/HeX0Rci5T/x86_disass/blob/main/uapi/cpp_uapi.hpp))
+A Disassembler for x86_64 architecture, supporting instruction rewriting, wrote in C&amp;C++ Originally written in C, later on, a C++ API has been introduced. (see at [cpp_uapi.hpp](https://github.com/HeX0Rci5T/x86_disass/blob/main/uapi/cpp_uapi.hpp))

 ---